fullstack-development/blockchain-wiki-en/concepts/dex/orderbook/readme-en.md

 ![](./images/matching-engine.png)

 _Important!_ According to the basic principle of blockchain technology, blocks are created at certain intervals.
 Therefore, order matching occurs periodically.
-If some blocks were missed, the matching engine will also process orders received in the past when matching all open orders.
+If some blocks were missed then the matching engine will process the orders received in the past while matching all open orders.
 This is the main difference in the functioning of the matching system in DEX compared to CEX.

 ## Order Types